 In the 1980s, the Toagosei company, the sellers of Krazy Glue, produced a television commercial wherein a construction worker Krazy-glues his hat to an I-beam and swings around under a crane.
 This ad campaign, which didn’t just tell consumers what the product does but also shows what it does, started the trend of prankers using Krazy Glue to trick their friends – and as such, cemented the brand in popular culture.

-These are just a few of many familiar chemicals that were discovered and invented by accident.
+These are just a few of many familiar accidental chemical discoveries.
 Others over history have included gunpowder, Viagra, vulcanized rubber, Warfarin, LSD, and the chemical mixture at the tips of matches.
-Paired with some unusual marketing tactics, these accidental inventions and discoveries have changed the way we live for good.
+Paired with some unusual marketing tactics, these serendipitous inventions and discoveries have changed the way we live for good.
 Who knows what inadvertent scientific discovery will rock our world next?